mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 A virtuous cycle ensues, where implementing changes is progressively faster and more effective, and ideas flow freely back and forth.
 Together we shift into continous improvement mode.
 Everybody wins.

 So.
-Just how do you get buy-in?
+How do you get buy-in?

 ## Get the team involved early on